Pharmacometrics-Enabled DOse OPtimization (PEDOOP) for Seamless Phase I-II Trials in Oncology: Simulation Study

 \subsubsection{Simulation Results}

 The operating characteristics of the PEDOOP and SEARS designs are summarized in Tables \ref{tab:sim_sc1_6} and \ref{tab:sim_sc7_12}.
-In this simulation study, ``Sel. \%" is presented to indicate the selection frequency of each dose at the end of phase II according to the criteria \eqref{eq:sel_rule}.
+In this simulation study, ``Admissible Doses" is presented to indicate the selection frequency of each dose at the end of phase II according to the criteria \eqref{eq:sel_rule}.
 This rule may lead to the selection of multiple doses.
-Also, we present the ``Sel \% with U" is based on the criteria \eqref{eq:sel_rule} and the highest posterior probability \eqref{eq:prob_maxu}, where a maximum of one dose is selected.
+Also, we present the ``OBD" is based on the criteria \eqref{eq:sel_rule} and the highest posterior probability \eqref{eq:prob_maxu}, where a maximum of one dose is selected.

 In scenarios 1 and 7, there are no desirable doses since all doses of the tested drug have the same efficacy probability as the control arm.
-The PEDOOP design stop trials with fewer enrolled patients, allocating on average 10.782 and 14.572 patients to doses 2 and 3, respectively, compared with 18.483 and 19.428 patients by SEARS.
+The PEDOOP design stop trials with fewer enrolled patients, allocating on average 9.877 and 12.228 patients to doses 2 and 3 in scenario 1, respectively, compared with 18.483 and 19.428 patients by SEARS.
 PEDOOP also selects doses with less frequencies, which is as expected since no doses should be selected under the two scenarios.

 In scenarios 2 and 6, the optimal dose for both scenarios is dose 3.
 Dose 2 is the second optimal with a similar utility.
 PEDOOP and SEARS select doses 2 and 3 with similar frequencies, but SEARS tends to allocate more patients to toxic doses, e.g., doses 4 and 5, than PEDOOP.